withcaldera/engineering-framework/roles/principal-software-engineer.md

 You're ready to operate at the Distinguished level when you:

 ### Expanding Scope
-- Operating on 3-6 month timelines across multiple projects
+- Operating on 6-12 month timelines across multiple projects
+- Transitioning from products into shaping company strategy
-- Discovering problems, not just solutions
+- Discovering problems consistently, not just solutions
 - Influencing technical direction at the company level
 - Building capabilities that serve many clients and projects